Proud Canadian Company

 Cost of Living vs Average Salary for Montréal & Toronto

-Below is a breakdown of some metrics for the cost of living in Montréal and Toronto, plus the average income for individuals in both cities.
+Below is a breakdown of key cost-of-living metrics for Montréal and Toronto, along with the average individual income in both cities.

-In general, Montréal has higher taxes, a much lower cost of living in terms of buying or renting a property, and a marginally lower average income, though not by much.
+In general, Montréal has higher taxes, a much lower cost of living for buying or renting property, and a marginally lower average income, though not by much.
 Conversely, Toronto has a marginally higher average income, a significantly higher cost of living, and comparatively lower income taxes.

 Cost of Living vs Average Salary in Montréal

-The outlook for Montréal’s housing market in 2025 indicated continued demand, driven by more affordable real estate compared to other major cities.
-The benchmark price of a home in Montréal is currently around $577,700, or roughly 40% cheaper to buy when compared to Toronto.
+The outlook for Montréal’s housing market indicates continued demand, driven by more affordable real estate compared to other major cities.
+The benchmark price of a home in Montréal is currently around $573,300, roughly 40% cheaper than in Toronto.

 The tables below show the benchmark costs of residential property in Montréal and the current Quebec tax brackets.